ADVANTICS/documentation/power-modules/ADM-PC-BP25/installation.md

 ## 3-port connection

 In DC/DC modes, the ADM-PC-BP25 should be connected as a 3-port device.
 This means that only one of the two "DC-" terminals should be used, even though for readability both are used in schematics througout the user manual.
+The user can choose to use either of the DC-, tipically, the one that allows a better wiring or mechanical placement for a given application.

 A proper connection would be as in the picture below:

 ![protection](images/AFE_3_port-AFE_3_port.svg ':size=60%')
 <figcaption style="text-align: center">Example of 3-port connection</figcaption>

+Why do you need to use only one DC- terminal?
+Just an example:

+Imagine you are using the module as DC/DC boost.
+You have 600V and 100A in the low voltage side, and 800V in the highvoltage side.
+That means that in the high voltage side you will have around 75 A. The DC- port will carry the difference of these currents, that is, 25 A, out of the converter.

+If you use both DC- terminals, the sum of the currents is still 25 A, however, you will have 100 A circulating in one DC- out of the converter, and 75 A circulating on the other DC- terminal towards the converter (the sum is still 25 A out of the converter).
+Therefore, you will need to use higher rating (thicker, more expensive) cables, and also, it puts a lot more thermal stress on the PCB due to the higher currents that would be flowing thorugh the DC- plane.

 ## Protection hardware